Oak Trees and Acorns Childcare

 Making the decision to leave your child in the care of someone new is never easy, and finding suitable childcare is still the biggest barrier to mothers returning to work.
 Child psychologist Jennie Lindon says parents often experience mixed emotions, from excitement at returning to work to worries about how their child will fare without them; they may also feel a bit guilty.

-Inevitably, it is difficult to ‘let go’ of your child, and to entrust them to other adults, no matter how trustworthy they are.
-If you are new to using child care, it has moved on a great deal in the time since you left your own child care setting as a small child.
-Understandably this means that many parents feel unsure about what actually goes on in the modern childminder’s home.
-This uncertainty is often exacerbated by media reports about the very worse early years provision.
+Inevitably, it is difficult to ‘let go’ of your child and to entrust them to other adults, no matter how trustworthy they are.
+If you are new to using child care, it has moved on a lot since you left your own child care setting as a small child.
+Understandably, this means that many parents feel unsure about what actually goes on in the modern childminder’s home.
+This uncertainty is often exacerbated by media reports about the very worst provision for the early years.

-Changes are by their very nature potentially stressful and while it is impossible to remove all the stress from the transition involved with starting with a childminder, there are a few factors which can reduce it.
+Changes are, by their very nature, potentially stressful, and while it is impossible to remove all the stress from the transition involved with starting childcare, there are a few factors that can reduce it.

 Please follow the link below to find out more.